carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ~~~
 {: .language-bash}

-> ## Always install `pip` in your Python environments
+> ## `pip` within Conda environments
 >
 > [Pip](https://pip.pypa.io/en/stable/), the default Python package manager, is often already
 > installed on most operating systems (where it is used to manage any packages need by the OS
 > Python).
 Pip is also included in the Miniconda installer.
+> Some packages may not be available via Conda.
+If such package is still needed in a project,
+> it is possible to install it into a conda environment, using pip.
-Including `pip` as an explicit
+> Therefore it may be helpful to include `pip` as an explicit dependency in your Conda environment,
-> dependency in your Conda environment avoids difficult to debug issues that can arise when
+> to avoids difficult to debug issues, that may arise when mixing up system wide installations with those
-> installing packages into environments using some other `pip` installed outside your environment.
+> within conda environments.
 {: .callout}

 It is a good idea to give your environment a meaningful name in order to help yourself remember
 the purpose of the environment.
 While naming things can be difficult, `$PROJECT_NAME-env` is a
 good convention to follow.
+Sometimes also the specific version of a package why you had to create a new environment is a good name

 The command above will create a new Conda environment called "python3" and install the most recent
 version of Python.
 If you wish, you can specify a particular version of packages for `conda` to